stefanneculai/best-travel-blogs/README.md

-# The best travel blogs to follow for researching and planning a trip in 2024
+# A curated list with the best travel blogs to follow for researching and planning a trip in 2024

 - [Travelfoss.com](https://www.travelfoss.com/): Diana and Stefan love traveling.
 They do it as often as they have the opportunity to travel, and they think travel is more than just seeing famous places and taking pictures.
 For them, it’s about diving into a new travel destination, exploring hidden spots, and chatting with local people.
 They believe the best part of traveling is when you experience something different from what you’re used to, which helps you understand the world better and from a different perspective.
 They enjoy doing sports like hiking, kayaking, or biking in small unheard towns.
 - [The Blonde Abroad](https://www.theblondeabroad.com): A solo female travel & lifestyle blog featuring travel tips, fashion, festivals, and photography from around the world.
 Kiersten Rich created The Blonde Abroad to help women find the confidence to travel the world.